frontity/step-by-step-tutorial/tutorial/part1-creating-a-custom-theme/modify-the-root-component.md

 Create a new directory called `components` inside `/packages/my-first-theme/src`.
 This is where we will create all the component files for our theme.
 Then, inside `/packages/my-first-theme/src/components` create a new file called `index.js`.

 Add the following code to the new file _(which we will henceforth refer to as the 'root component' file to distinguish it from the other `index.js` file in the `src` folder one level below in the structure)_.
-You will see that this is the same `<Root>` component as before but moved into the new file and then exported.
-We also need to import React into our new file.

 ```jsx
 // File: /packages/my-first-theme/src/components/index.js